NeilHanlon/neilhanlon/README.md

 ### Fedora / EPEL

-I am a Fedora packager and help maintain several packages in both Fedora and in the EPEL repositories including python-sdnotify, aria2, gengetopt, and libserialport.
+I am a Fedora packager and help maintain several packages in both Fedora and in the EPEL repositories including python-sdnotify, aria2, gengetopt, libserialport, libibcommon, and more.

+I maintain several COPR repositories for various uses - https://copr.fedorainfracloud.org/coprs/neil/

 ### OpenStack / OpenStack-Ansible